kkasperczyk-no/connectedhomeip/examples/lock-app/nrfconnect/README.md

 #### Changing bootloader configuration

-To change the default MCUboot configuration, edit the `mcuboot_single_image_dfu.conf` or `mcuboot_multi_image_dfu.conf` overlay files depending on whether build target device supports multi-image DFU (nRF5340 DK) or single-image DFU (nRF52840 DK).
+To change the default MCUboot configuration, edit the `mcuboot_single_image_dfu.conf` or `mcuboot_multi_image_dfu.conf` overlay files depending on whether the build target device supports multi-image DFU (nRF5340 DK) or single-image DFU (nRF52840 DK).
 The files are located in the `configuration` directory.

-Make sure to apply the configuration changes that are consistent with the application configuration.
+Make sure to keep the configuration consistent with changes made to the application configuration.
 This is necessary for the configuration to work, as the bootloader image is a separate application from the user application and it has its own configuration file.